carinaor/aspcore-webapi/README.md

 		#Register
 		Any user registered this way will be assigned the role of client, only admins can create other admin.
 		You can create a user but to confirm email, you need to follow these steps.
-		1 - If you have already have a email service add the data on the appsettings.json or appsettings.Development.json.
+		1 - If you already have an email service add the data on the appsettings.json or appsettings.Development.json.
 			If you don't, I used mailtrap.io, it's free and easy to configure, I recommend this last option.

 		2 - Receive the data on the inbox of mailtrap and copy the link on the browser.
+		3 - It's also needed for forget password

 		POST https://localhost:44384/Register
 		Content-Type: application/json